-1. Purpose
+1. Purpose:

-To provide for the placement of Registered Marijuana Dispensary (RMD)/cultivation locations, in accordance with the Humanitarian Medical Use of Marijuana Act, G.L., c.
+To provide for the placement of Registered Marijuana Dispensary (RMD)/cultivation locations in accordance with the Humanitarian Medical Use of Marijuana Act, G.L., c.
 94C App.
-1-1 -, also known as Chapter 369 of the Acts of 2012, in locations suitable for lawful medical marijuana facilities and to minimize adverse impact of RMD/cultivation locations on adjacent properties, residential neighborhoods, historic districts, schools, playgrounds and other locations where minors congregate by regulating the siting, design, placement, security and removal of RMD/cultivation locations.
+1-1, also known as Chapter 369 of the Acts of 2012, in locations suitable for lawful medical marijuana. facilities and to minimize adverse impact of RMD/cultivation locations on adjacent properties, residential neighborhoods, historic districts, schools, playgrounds, and other locations where minors congregate by regulating the siting, design, placement, security, and removal of RMD/cultivation locations.

+2. Applicability

-- 2. Applicability - a.
-All RMD/cultivation locations shall comply with the regulations promulgated by the Massachusetts Department of Public Health (DPH) 105 CMR 725.000 b.
+- a.
+All RMD/cultivation locations shall comply with the regulations promulgated by the Massachusetts Department of Public Health (DPH) 105 CMR 725.000 Implementation of an Act for the Humanitarian Medical Use of Marijuana, effective May 24, 2013, and any subsequent amendments thereto. - b.
 The town reserves the right to require provisions in the DPH Regulations for which the state granted waivers and/or exemptions to the applicant for RMD/cultivation locations.
 Such compliance requirements shall be based on the on the provisions of Section 8.3.3. (as to special permit) and Section 8.4. (as to site plan review)